- Eliminating Pests

 Warm weather is an opportunity to successfully pull off eradication plans.
 Detection is the first journey on a long road to extermination.
 Calling a professional in early spring sometimes yields a few great deals.
 Trust me, you will need to be frugal to keep the matter of things affordable.

-If you already know that you have these vampirish bullies, then check out this checklist.
+If you already know that you have these vampirish bullies, then check out my free bed bug checklist.
 It will give you and idea about how to proceed.
 If you have not yet sealed your home against bed bugs, now is the time to do it.

 Next, I suggest you assess the need for proactive eradication.
 I actually suggest you do this with a trained pest control expert.
 By being proactive and spraying before there is a problem, or when bed bugs are at their weakest, you have more chances of success.